puiutucutu/js-functions/src/list/README.md

 ```

 All of the following examples work.
 The fns `composesA` and `composesB`
-return the same result, but `composesA` looks weird because the final
+return the same result, but `composesA` looks weird because the final return
-the final return function (prior to the entire function body is executed) is
+function (prior to the entire function body is executed) is
 coming from inside the `reduce` closure itself.

 ```js